phel-lang/phel-lang/adrs/php/0002_module_structure.md

 The modules have a similar structure between each other.
 At the root of a module you can find:

 - Facade: it's the entry point of the module.
-  If another module wants to interact with another module, they will do it via the Facade.
+  If one module wants to interact with another module, they will do it via the Facade.

 - Factory: it's where the instances of that module are created.
 This is the place where the Dependency Injection (DI) happens.